"Forum selection" means home turf. Always try to choose your own battleground.

-Because this kind of contractual term is considered part of the "boilerplate," so-called standard, general terms that are at the end of a contract, most parties won't spend a lot of time thinking about them.
-Your edge on knowing how important this is, can make it more likely that the other party will go along with your choice, maybe thinking a dispute is never going to happen.
+Because this kind of contractual term is considered part of the "boilerplate," so-called standard, general terms that are at the tail end of a contract, most parties don't spend a lot of time or effort thinking about them.
+Your edge in knowing how important this is, can make it more likely that the other party will go along with your choice, maybe thinking a dispute is never going to happen.
 Hope for the best, but plan for the worst.

 Choice of Governing Law